 Wrongful Death Non-economic Damages

-Family members may be entitled to other non-economic damages.
+Family members may be entitled to non-economic damages as well.
 The nature of these damages makes it difficult to predict the amount of compensation a family may receive.
-For example, a child who loses a parent loses the parent’s companionship, guidance, and future inheritance.
-A surviving spouse may also receive compensation for the loss of companionship among other damages.
+For example, a child who loses a parent loses the parent's companionship, guidance, and future inheritance.
+A surviving spouse may also receive compensation for the loss of companionship, among other damages.

-Do I Need a Florida Wrongful Death Lawyer?
+Do You Need a Florida Wrongful Death Lawyer?

-Often, personal injury lawyers will also be experienced in wrongful death matters.
-Because both personal injury cases and wrongful death cases require many of the same elements, personal injury attorneys handle both types of cases.
-You should contact a wrongful death lawyer if you believe a loved one’s death could have been avoided.
+Often, personal injury lawyers will also be experienced in wrongful death matters because both personal injury cases and wrongful death cases require many of the same elements.
+You should contact a wrongful death lawyer if you believe a loved one's death could have been avoided.
 They can provide advice and information before you decide to pursue legal action.

 Additionally, they will be able to negotiate more effectively for a fair settlement due to their knowledge of insurance company tactics.
 A wrongful death lawyer can help you understand your rights and help to identify the individuals responsible for your loss.
-Should you decide to pursue a wrongful death lawsuit, you will need an experienced wrongful death lawyer.
+Should you decide to pursue a wrongful death lawsuit, you will need an experienced wrongful death lawyer by your side.

 Wrongful Death Lawyers Can Assist With Important Administrative Tasks

-Wrongful death lawsuits are complicated and a lawyer will help you navigate the process.
+Since wrongful death lawsuits are complicated, you deserve a skilled lawyer to help you navigate the process.
 Florida laws require a personal representative to file the wrongful death lawsuit on behalf of the decedent and their family members.
-You will need to determine who is the executor or administrator of the decedent’s estate.
+Your attorney will need to determine who is the executor or administrator of the decedent's estate.

-Then, you or your personal injury lawyer must determine whether a personal representative was named in the decedent’s will or needs to be appointed by the court.
+In some cases, you or your personal injury lawyer must determine whether a personal representative was named in the decedent's will or if a representative needs to be appointed by the court.
 Additionally, there is a statute of limitations that you must take into consideration when filing a wrongful death lawsuit.
-A statute of limitations pertains to the amount of time you have to file a lawsuit after losing a loved one.
+A statute of limitations establishes the amount of time you have to file a lawsuit after losing a loved one.

 The time will vary depending on the incident that led to the death of your loved one.
 For example, a wrongful death lawsuit following a fatal car accident must be filed within two years of the death.
-If your loved one died as a result of medical malpractice, you may have up to four years to file a personal injury lawsuit.
+If your loved one died as a result of medical malpractice, you might have a different deadline to file a personal injury lawsuit.
 A personal injury attorney can help you determine important deadlines regarding your case.

-Hiring the right lawyer is important because you want to work with a representative who acts in your best interests.
-As your wrongful death attorneys, we will act as your advocate and help you understand the best way to proceed.
-We have the legal expertise, work ethic, and trial experience to get the job done.
+Hiring the right lawyer is important because you want to work with an advocate who acts in your best interests and helps you understand the best way to proceed.
+The legal team at Dolman Law Group has the legal experience, work ethic, and trial skills to get the job done.

-Many personal injury cases, particularly, car accidents and medical malpractice cases are settled out of court.
-On the other hand, many wrongful death cases go to trial.
-You will need a personal injury attorney with experience trying cases in court before a judge and jury.
-At Dolman Law Group, we won’t pressure you to settle if we believe that you are not receiving a fair settlement offer.
+Many personal injury cases, such as motor vehicle accidents and premises liability matters, are settled out of court.
+Many wrongful death cases settle, but some eventually go to trial.
+You should work with a personal injury attorney with prior success litigating cases in court before a judge and jury.
+At Dolman Law Group, we won't pressure you to settle if we believe that you are not receiving a fair settlement offer.

 Instead, our team will work towards maximum compensation for your wrongful death claim.
 Some of our recent results include: